 The specific time periods for each rotation are indicated in the Rotation Documents that must be completed and signed by the lab PI and student.
 The rotation contract form must be submitted before the start of each rotation.
-This is the only mechanism through which the program can track your research progress in year 01.
+This is the only mechanism through which the program can track your research progress in the first year.
 You cannot start a rotation early or end late.
-The laboratory PI provides a written evaluation of your performance.
-In addition, upon completion of each rotation, the student has one week to submit a written summary of their work to Charly Viola.
+Upon completion of each rotation, students have one week to submit a written summary of their work to Charly Viola.
 These forms are located on the NGP website in the Current Students section, under forms.
-The laboratory rotation schedule for 2022 - 2023 is as follows: Lab Rotation #1: September 6th - November 4th Rotation Contract #1 Due: August 29 Rotation Summary #1 Due: November 11 Lab Rotation #2: November 7th - January 27th Rotation Contract #2 Due: October 31 Rotation Summary #2 Due: February 3 Lab Rotation #3: February 6th - April 7th Rotation Contract #3 Due: January 23

-Rotation Summary #3 Due: April 14
+The laboratory rotation schedule for 2023 - 2024 is as follows:

-Students should consult the training faculty member regarding lab schedules and expectations during holidays that fall within a rotation.
+Lab Rotation #1: September 5th - November 3rd Rotation Contract #1 Due: August 28 Rotation Summary #1 Due: November 10 Lab Rotation #2: November 6th - January 26th Rotation Contract #2 Due: October 30 Rotation Summary #2 Due: February 2 Lab Rotation #3: February 5th - April 5th Rotation Contract #3 Due: January 29 Rotation Summary #3 Due: April 12 Students should consult the faculty member regarding lab schedules and expectations during holidays that fall within a rotation.
 If you have a pre-planned personal activity that will take you away from the laboratory, you must inform the laboratory PI prior to the beginning of the rotation.
 In addition, be sure to contact the laboratory PI if you encounter an unexpected health or other personal issue that may interfere with your time in the laboratory.
-Training faculty look for red flags, and not showing up to the laboratory regularly, or being unengaged while there, is a major concern that can be addressed by open communication.
+Faculty look for red flags, and not showing up to the laboratory regularly, or being unengaged while there, is a major concern that can be addressed by open communication.